swimmingkirby/TeamOthers/README.md

 # TeamOthers

-This project is part of the Rothamsted Data Hackathon<https://github.com/Rothamsted-Ecoinformatics/RothDataHackathon2025>.
-We have used data from the electronic Rothamstead archive long-term experiment data (https://www.era.rothamsted.ac.uk/) on growth on winte rwheat (Broadbalk) over the years 1990-2000, and 2010-2020.
-Over these two periods, we look at the correlations between grain and straw yield, fertiliser use (nitrogen, phosphorus, potassium), CO2 emission as calculated from nitrogen application, meterological data (rainfall, temperature), and insect prevalence from the Rothamsted Insect Survey https://insectsurvey.com/.
+This project is part of the Rothamsted Data Hackathon.
+We used data from the Electronic Rothamsted Archive (e-RA) on long-term winter wheat experiments (Broadbalk) covering the periods 1990–2000 and 2010–2020.

+Across these two time spans, we explore correlations between grain and straw yield, fertiliser use (nitrogen, phosphorus, potassium), estimated CO₂ emissions (based on nitrogen application), meteorological data (rainfall and temperature), and insect prevalence data from the Rothamsted Insect Survey.

-You can find the web page from this project here:
+You can view the web resource developed in this project here: